nasa/harmony-opendap-subsetter/README.md

 The Harmony OPeNDAP SubSetter (HOSS) is designed for use with gridded data (levels 3 or 4).
 HOSS can perform spatial, temporal and variable subsetting.

+To perform a successful subset with HOSS, a collection must:

+* Be configured for data access via OPeNDAP.
+This means having a `.dmrpp` sidecar file with each granule, and having the OPeNDAP URL within the related URLs of each UMM-G record.
+* Contain 1-D dimension variables within each granule.
+* Each gridded variable must refer to the 1-D dimension variables for the grid.
+  Failing this, configuration file entries must be provided to override missing CF-Convention metadata.

 Variable subsets will include both variables requested by the end-user, as well as variables that are referred to in CF-Convention attributes of the requested variables.
 Such references include coordinates and grid mappings.